Top Foreign Office civil servant ousted over latest Mandelson bombshell

-But according to The Guardian, the government overruled security officials to allow Mandelson to stay in Washington DC.
+But, as first reported by The Guardian, officials overruled security officials to allow Mandelson to stay in Washington DC.

 The Guardian reported that the Foreign Office overruled a branch of the Cabinet Office, UK Security Vetting (UKSV), which scrutinises appointments of civil servants and considers national security.